digimonkeys/Front-end-Developer-Interview-Questions/README.md

   * Describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
 * Explain how a browser determines what elements match a CSS selector.
+  Browsers read selectors from right-to-left.
+First looks for all elements matching the key selector (the right-most).
+Then checks if it matches or is under the next (left-most) element.
 * Describe pseudo-elements and discuss what they are used for.
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?